zwfisher/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a business analyst working in Memphis with a big interest in data science and all that subject entails.
+I'm a Business Analyst working in Memphis with a big interest in Data Science and all that subject entails.

 ### More Information

 Data Science - The University of Washington

 Computer Science - The University of Tennessee

 ### Contact me